Skip to Content

 Are There Other Types of RV Water Heaters?

 In addition to the standard propane/electric tank models typically found on an RV, other types are increasingly being used.
-On some newer RVs, these systems may be installed by the manufacturer.
+On some newer RVs, these systems may come installed by the manufacturer.

 Tankless (On-Demand) Water Heater

-This means no more waiting 20 or 30 minutes or more for your water to heat.
-It also reduces weight because you’re not carrying around another tank holding 6-10 (or 12!) extra gallons of water.
+This means no more waiting 20-30 minutes (or more) for your water to heat.
+It also reduces weight because you’re not carrying around a tank holding 6-12 gallons of water (at 8.34 lbs per gallon, that adds up pretty fast).

-With a tankless/on-demand model, the only limitation to how much hot water you have available is how much water you can access (either from your fresh water tank or from a city water connection) and how much propane you have available.
+Plus, with a tankless/on-demand model, the only limitation to how much hot water you have available is how much water you can access (either from your fresh water tank or from a city water connection) and how much propane you have available.
+This is often the reason RVers want to switch from a tank-style heater… the virtually limitless supply of hot water for more residential-style showers, etc.

-These units tend to be a bit more expensive, typically averaging around $1,000-1300.
+However, these units tend to be a bit more expensive, typically averaging around $1,200-1,600.
 By comparison, a traditional 10-gallon tanked model can often run closer to about $800 or less.

 Two of the main producers of on-demand/tankless water heaters are Truma and Girard.